MikelEulate/crypto_data/README.md

 ```

 ### Single Crypto
 The script to run is called 'single_crypto_data.py'.
-This cript need 4 parameters:
+This script need 4 parameters:
 * --C: cryptocurrency ticker.
 The ticker of the crypto without the Fiat currency.
 Eg: 'BTC', 'ETH', 'LTC', 'IOTA', etc.
 * --I: initial_date.
 The initial date that is going to start the data retrieving
 * --F: final_date.
 The end date to retrieve the data